zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-12.md

 Dad says, “I am tired of looking at the photos that  we take.
 They’re not very good and require hours of touching up or creative croppi ng.”
 “To touch up” a photograph is to improve it by making small changes  to it.
 Nowadays, of course, with programs such as Photoshop, people are able to  change photographs, often making them look nothing like the original photogra ph – the actual thing that was photographed, or person.
 “Cropping” (cropping) refe rs to cutting the top, bottom, or sides of a digital photograph so that you elimin ate certain things that were in the original photo.

 Mom says, “Instead, we’re supposed to look natural wearing color-coordinated clothing and standing in unlikely poses.”
 Mom is so rt of making fun of Dad here.
-She’s saying that they don’t look very natural if t hey’re wearing color-coordinated clothing.
+She’s saying that they don’t look very natural if they’re wearing color-coordinated clothing.
 “Color-coordinated” means that the clothe s, the colors of the clothes, somehow match – that they look good together.
 Mom, of course, is saying that this isn’t very natural looking.
 Dad says to Mom, “ Don’t be like that.”
 “Don’t be like that” is what you say to someone who you think is m aking fun or is behaving in a way that you don’t like.

 Dad says, “Generations to come will cherish this fa mily photo.”
 The expression “generations (generations) to come” refers to peopl e in your family who are younger than you, or who will be born in the future  – “future generations,” we might also say.
 “To cherish” (cherish) means to adm ire something and to value it,